Gerald Kaufman: Early life and career

 Kaufman was born in Leeds, the youngest of seven children of Louis and Jane Kaufman.
 His parents were both Polish Jews who moved to England before the First World War.

-He was educated at Leeds Grammar School, and graduated with a degree in philosophy, politics and economics from the University of Oxford (Queen's College).
+After being educated at Leeds Grammar School, Kaufman studied at the University of Oxford (Queen's College), graduating with a degree in philosophy, politics and economics.
 During his time there, he was secretary of the Oxford University Labour Club, where he prevented Rupert Murdoch from standing for office because he broke the society's rule against canvassing.

 Kaufman was assistant general secretary of the Fabian Society from 1954 to 1955, a leader writer on the Daily Mirror from 1955 to 1964 and a journalist on the New Statesman from 1964 to 1965.
-During his time as a journalist, he also worked as a television writer, contributing to BBC Television's satirical comedy programme That Was The Week That Was in 1962 and 1963, where he was most remembered for the "silent men of Westminster" sketch.
+During his time as a journalist, he also worked as a television writer, contributing to BBC Television's satirical comedy programme That Was the Week That Was in 1962 and 1963, where he was most remembered for the "silent men of Westminster" sketch.
 He appeared as a guest on its successor, Not So Much a Programme, More a Way of Life.
 Becoming active again in politics, he was Parliamentary Press Liaison Officer for the Labour Party from 1965 to 1970 and eventually became a member of Prime Minister Harold Wilson's informal "kitchen cabinet".